In a world that never seems to stop moving, we all need a place to get grounded.

 Tap into the Senses

 If your site allows, providing essential oils can be an effective way to shift an unproductive state.
 We love our Move Mindfully® roller bottle blend.
 Another option is adding a few drops of peppermint, lavender or wild orange to a spray bottle to give students choice.
-Visit our doTERRA site to see a complete list of essential oils available.

 Nature can be a healing force in our regulation.
 Having a simple plant or even images of nature can create a grounding effect.